aloktripathi1/vehicle-parking-app/README.md

 ## 👥 Roles

 - **Admin**: Superuser who can manage parking lots, view all spots/users, and access full parking history.
-Admin is hardcoded and always present—no registration required.
+Admin is automatically created on first run—no registration required.
+  - Default credentials: `admin@parkease.com` / `admin123`
+  - Credentials can be customized via environment variables (see Configuration below)
 - **User**: Can register/login, reserve, park, and release spots.

 ## ⚙️ Tech Stack